tfpk/site/data/blogs/python_decorators.md

  - It runs the code inside the decorator
  - It replaces the function given with whatever value the decorator returns.

-There are three usecases that come as a result of this:
+There are three use-cases that come as a result of this:

 ## 1) Performing an action once, when a function is declared